jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Cloud Internet Gateway
 ### Introduction
-There are no proper API data for GCP Internet Gateway.
-So just generate a simple configuration file as below
+Configuration feature is currently not available for the Google Cloud Internet Gateway.
+The structure of the resource data is as follows:

 ### Sample
 <details><summary>Configuration File</summary>